 If you haven’t already it’s a great opportunity to try some of the famous Cumberland sausages that originate from the area!

-There is also your much needed caffeine fix with a huge cafetière of coffee or a pot of tea too.
-Much needed to set you up for a day of exploring.
+There is also your much-needed caffeine fix with a huge cafetière of coffee or a pot of tea too.
+A great way to set you up for a day of exploring.

 7. You can indulge in the Wordsworth Hotel Spa & have a treatment